-Human cells normally contain 23 pairs of chromosomes.
-These chromosomes hold the DNA that contains the instructions (genes) that control the cells in your body.
+Human cells typically have 23 pairs of chromosomes.
+These chromosomes hold the DNA that contains the instructions that tell the cells what to do.
 In people with chronic myelogenous leukemia, the chromosomes in the blood cells swap sections with each other.
-A section of chromosome 9 switches places with a section of chromosome 22, creating an extra-short chromosome 22 and an extra-long chromosome 9.
+A section of chromosome 9 switches places with a section of chromosome 22.
+This creates an extra-short chromosome 22 and an extra-long chromosome 9.

-The extra-short chromosome 22 is called the Philadelphia chromosome, named for the city where it was discovered.
-The Philadelphia chromosome is present in the blood cells of 90 percent of people with chronic myelogenous leukemia.
+The extra-short chromosome 22 is called the Philadelphia chromosome.
+It is named for the city where it was discovered.
+The Philadelphia chromosome is present in the blood cells of 90% of people with chronic myelogenous leukemia.

 The new gene allows too many diseased blood cells

-Your blood cells originate in the bone marrow, a spongy material inside your bones.
-When your bone marrow functions normally, it produces immature cells (blood stem cells) in a controlled way.
-These cells then mature and specialize into the various types of blood cells that circulate in your body — red cells, white cells and platelets that circulate in the blood.
+Blood cells begin growing in the bone marrow.
+When the bone marrow functions correctly, it produces immature cells, called blood stem cells, in a controlled way.
+These cells then mature and specialize into the red cells, white cells and platelets that circulate in the blood.

-Factors that increase the risk of chronic myelogenous leukemia:
+Factors that increase the risk of chronic myelogenous leukemia include:

-- Radiation exposure, such as radiation therapy for certain types of cancer has been linked to CML.
+- Radiation exposure.
+Radiation therapy for certain types of cancer has been linked to CML.

 Family history is not a risk factor